gabriel-rp/daggr/README.md

 **This is a toy project.**

-DAGGR is designed to define and execute workflows that can be represented as Directed Acyclic Graphs (DAGs) using a declarative approach, using YAML files for example.
+DAGGR is designed to define and execute workflows that can be represented as Directed Acyclic Graphs (DAGs) in a declarative approach, using YAML files for example.

 <hr>